Jardines de la Reina

 Visitor Facilities And Travel

-Access to the national park is identical to the wildlife refuge—exclusively by liveaboard boat from Júcaro in Ciego de Ávila.
+Access to the national park is exclusively by liveaboard boat from Júcaro in Ciego de Ávila Province, with the journey taking several hours across open water.
 Carrying capacity is strictly limited to the small number of liveaboard dive boats authorized to operate within the park.
 Individual travelers must book through authorized liveaboard operators, with packages typically running 7 to 10 nights.
 The limited access and high demand mean that bookings for Jardines de la Reina are typically made months in advance.
 The diving experience is considered one of the most exclusive and spectacular in the Caribbean.

 Conservation And Sustainability

-Jardines de la Reina National Park represents one of Cuba's most successful conservation achievements.
-The comprehensive fishing ban within the core protected areas has allowed reef fish biomass to recover to levels 5-10 times higher than in unprotected Cuban reefs.
+Jardines de la Reina National Park represents one of Cuba's most successful conservation achievements and is the largest no-take marine reserve in the Caribbean.
+[1] Fish numbers in the park have increased by up to 50% since protection began in 1996.
 The park's ecological success is used as a model for marine conservation management across the Caribbean.
 Annual monitoring of shark populations, coral cover, fish biomass, and water quality provides data to guide ongoing adaptive management.
-The sustainable dive tourism model, which limits visitor numbers and requires catch-and-release fishing, generates revenue sufficient to support conservation management while preserving the ecological integrity of the reef.
+The sustainable dive tourism model, which limits visitor numbers and requires catch-and-release fishing only, generates revenue sufficient to support conservation management while preserving the ecological integrity of the reef.